 Harry Dry, Founder of Marketing Examples

 “The best self promoters aren’t self promoters.
 They take the time to become genuine members of each platform.
 Give more than you take.
 It’s a positive sum game.”

-Harry’s honed the content distribution process to a fine art.
-His community on Twitter eagerly anticipate his insightful posts that include a graphic and a breakdown of the post in a detailed Twitter thread.
+Harry's community on Twitter eagerly anticipate his insightful posts that include a graphic and a breakdown of the post in a detailed Twitter thread.
 And, at the end of each thread, he shares a link to the original piece of content to drive click-throughs.

 Learning How to Distribute Content Doesn't Have to Be Hard

-Avoid this by using the tips the experts share here: get involved on your chosen content distribution platforms, include industry influencers, personalise content, distribute content at various touch points, and create a content distribution calendar to help you out.
+Avoid this by using the tips the experts share here: get involved on your chosen content distribution platforms, including industry influencers, personalise content, distribute content at various touchpoints, and create a content distribution calendar to help you out.